5/14/2025

 Jonathan Ashoff

 Thank you.
 Congrats on the progress, guys.
-I had a question.
-You know, you call the end point, the efficacy end point of greater than or equal to 30% improvement a preliminary end point.
-I've never really heard of an end point called preliminary data.
-Yes, but not an end point.
-Then you're showing us greater than 50% improvements in this last week's presentation.
-Is that some kind of foreshadowing that the end point that you're going to have to hit is no longer going to be greater than or equal to 30 and more like greater than or equal to 50?
+I have a question.
+You know, you call the efficacy endpoint of greater than or equal to 30% improvement a preliminary endpoint.
+I've never really heard of an endpoint called preliminary data.
+Yes, but not an endpoint.
+And then you're showing us, you know, greater than 50% improvement in this last week's presentation.
+So is that some kind of foreshadowing that the endpoint that you're going to have to hit is no longer going to be greater than or equal to 30 and more like greater than or equal to 50?

 speaker